carbonplan/zarr-layer/README.md

 ## data requirements

 Supports v2 and v3 zarr stores via [zarrita](https://github.com/manzt/zarrita.js).
-Native support for EPSG:4326 and EPSG:3857, with arbitrary CRS support via [proj4](https://github.com/proj4js/proj4js) reprojection (experimental).
+Arbitrary CRS support via [proj4](https://github.com/proj4js/proj4js) reprojection for 'untiled' data.
+Tiled data need to be in EPSG:4326 or EPSG:3857.

-For best performance, tiled data is preferred (see [ndpyramid](https://github.com/carbonplan/ndpyramid)).
-The library also supports datasets that are untiled and tries to load chunks efficiently based on viewport intersections.
+### Multiscales

+High resolution datasets require multiscales.
+There are two main ways to store these.
+We recommend the untiled path for ease of data creation.
+Performance appears similar between the two options in most cases.

+#### Tiled

+Classic approach that requires reprojection to either web mercator or WGS84.
+Breaks data down into chunks that correspond exactly to web map slippy map tile conventions (XYZ).
+See [ndpyramid](https://github.com/carbonplan/ndpyramid).
+Data creation for this format can be resource intensive, see the untiled section below for an easier alternative.

+- Limited to EPSG:4326 or EPSG:3857

+#### Untiled

 Support for the emerging [multiscales](https://github.com/zarr-conventions/multiscales) convention (non-slippy map conforming) is experimental!
+We also try to interpret other multiscale formats.
+Chunks are loaded based on viewport intersection and zoom level.

+- Supports client side CRS reprojection via `proj4` and `@developmentseed/raster-reproject`

+See [topozarr](https://github.com/norlandrhagen/topozarr) for a look at how to create these datasets.

 ## install